EngineeringSoftware/inlinetest/README.md

 To run the inline test, we need to install I-Test framework, which requires Java 8 and Maven.
 The script of installing Java 8, Maven and I-Test is [here](/java/install.sh).
 Execute `./install.sh` to install them.

-If you already have Java 8 and Maven installed, you can install I-Test framework by running the following command:
+If you already have Java 8 and Maven installed, you can install I-Test framework with the following command:
 ```bash
 cd java
 mvn install
 ```

-After installing I-Test framework, you can extract and run the inline test with the following command:
+After installing I-Test framework, we can extract and run the inline test with the following command:
 ```bash
 bash ${PWD}/data/examples/java/run-only.sh $path_to_ITest_jar $path_to_example_file
 ```